histamine intolerance brain sleep brain fog antihistamine anxiety

 The first step to getting your histamine under control is to focus on your diet, not only to remove those histamine-offending foods, but to add foods into your meals that help to break it down.

-If you’re struggling with histamine symptoms that affect your brain, it’s essential to add these nitric oxide-rich foods to your diet.
+Additionally, if you’re struggling with histamine symptoms that affect your brain, it’s essential to add these nitric oxide-rich foods to your diet.
 These foods can be found as part of the allowed foods in my free guide to histamine intolerance and can assist both your brain and other symptoms.
 Click below to get the free e-guide now!

 Get the low histamine guide!